EdgeFirstAI/documentation/docs/studio/models.md

 # Model Experiments Dashboard

-A model experiment is a container of the training and validation sessions in the experiment.
+A model experiment is a container of training and validation sessions in the experiment.
 The following figure shown is the "Model Experiments" page.
 This page will contain all the experiments that were started by the user.

 <figure markdown="span">
 ![Project Experiments](assets/models/experiments-page.jpg){ align=center }